-BBB was previously employed by AstraZeneca PLC and Gubra ApS, and is currently employed by PRECISIONscientia; JCN, PB, UR, JH-S, SRS, and DDT are currently employed by Gubra ApS; PB and DDT hold shares in Gubra ApS; SB, IS, SO, SW, BG, PN, JN, SS, RCL, DCH, JSG and CJR are currently employed by AstraZeneca PLC; SB, IS, SO, SW, BG, PN, JN, RCL, DCH, JSG and CJR hold shares in the company; VH is currently employed by AstraZeneca PLC and holds shares in AstraZeneca PLC and Regeneron Pharmaceuticals, LLC.; NB was previously employed by AstraZeneca PLC, is currently employed by Roche and holds shares in Roche; AS was previously employed by AstraZeneca PLC and hold shares in DTXPharma.
+BBB was previously employed by AstraZeneca PLC and Gubra ApS, and is currently employed by PRECISIONscientia; JCN, PB, UR, JH-S, SRS, and DDT are currently employed by Gubra ApS; PB and DDT hold shares in Gubra ApS; SB, IS, SO, SW, BG, PN, JN, SS, RCL, DCH, JSG and CJR are currently employed by AstraZeneca PLC; SB, IS, SO, SW, BG, PN, JN, RCL, DCH, JSG and CJR hold shares in the company; VH was previously employed by AstraZeneca PLC and holds shares in AstraZeneca PLC and Regeneron Pharmaceuticals, LLC.; NB was previously employed by AstraZeneca PLC, is currently employed by Roche and holds shares in Roche; AS was previously employed by AstraZeneca PLC, is currently employed by AstraZeneca PLC, and hold shares in DTXPharma.
 JLT was previously employed by AstraZeneca PLC, is currently employed by Gilead Sciences, Inc., and holds shares in Gilead Sciences, Inc.